clkride/Address_Risk_Detection_Models/README.md

 To identify policy holders with an increased likelihood of misrepresenting their primary addresses to secure lower insurance premiums by leveraging a combination of internal and external datasets.

+* **Business Impact and Rationale**:
+  * Improve the accuracy of underwriting processes by detecting potential misrepresentations in primary addresses.
+  * Reduce the risk of financial losses from lower premiums due to potential inaccuracies in policyholders' primary address disclosures.

 * **Default Scenario**:

 Policyholders are not strategically mis-representing their primary addresses to secure lower insurance premiums